 In addition to the implications to your business model, roadmap, and partnerships, enabling customization in your product means that you’ll have to adapt your development process to ensure consistency of any exposed interface for as long as your product exists.
 You don’t want to break somebody’s custom solution with an API upgrade.

 Open interfaces also expose your product to new security vulnerabilities, so you’ll need to have a robust process to ensure your solution is secure.

 I’ve written a lot about the challenges of opening APIs in this other article: The Business of APIs, what Product Managers Need to Plan For.
 I highly recommend you take a look at it as well.

 The Bottom Line

-Taking the time to think how you’ll enable customization as part of your IoT product strategy will give you a clear understanding of how your product can win in the market.
+Taking the time to think about how you’ll enable customization as part of your IoT product strategy will give you a clear understanding of how your product can win in the market.
 This strategy needs to account for how your Industrial IoT product will manage customization requests.

-Overall, developing a customizable product is not cheap or easy, but in the long-run, it will save you and your team a lot of headaches, it will open opportunities for new business, and it might be able to secure you as the winning product in your industry.
+Overall, developing a customizable product is not cheap or easy, but in the long run, it will save you and your team a lot of headaches, it will open opportunities for new business, and it might be able to secure you as the winning product in your industry.